jmylchreest/keylightd/contrib/flatpak/README.md

 This directory contains the necessary files to build a Flatpak package for KeylightD and KeylightCTL.
 The package uses the "light-enabled.svg" icon from the GNOME extension for desktop integration.

+**IMPORTANT:** The Flatpak manifest file is entirely **generated** by the GitHub Actions workflow and is not stored in the repository.
+The workflow dynamically creates the manifest with the correct version information, dependencies, and build instructions at build time.

 ## CI Build Process

 The Flatpak is built as part of the release workflow in GitHub Actions.
 The process: